-- Envelope A is the envelope that the elector returns their ballot paper in.
-It is marked with the letter 'A' and the words 'ballot paper envelope' - Envelope B is the envelope that the elector will use to return the ballot paper envelope and the postal voting
+• Envelope A is the envelope that the elector returns their ballot paper in.
+It is marked with the letter 'A' and the words 'ballot paper envelope'

 Candidates, election agents and postal voting agents are not entitled to attend the issue of postal votes.